210.236.2393 TDominguezRE@gmail.com

 San Antonio specifically comes up for a few reasons.

-The financial reset is dramatic.
-A budget that produces compromise in Seattle’s Eastside suburbs — Bellevue, Kirkland, Redmond — buys something entirely different in San Antonio’s top school districts.
+The financial reset is big.
+A budget that means compromise in Seattle’s Eastside suburbs (Bellevue, Kirkland, Redmond), buys something entirely different in San Antonio’s top school districts.
 More square footage, newer construction, a larger lot, and often money left over from the equity difference that changes what a family can do over the next decade.
-For families who have watched their net worth grow on paper in a house they can barely afford to own, that reset is real and significant.

-The Hill Country is a genuine outdoor destination.
+The Hill Country is an outdoor destination.
 Not the Cascades.
 Not the Oregon coast.
-But more than most Pacific Northwest buyers expect when they first start researching — and the section below covers that specifically.
+But more than most Pacific Northwest buyers expect when they first start researching (the section below covers that specifically).

-Pacific Northwest transplants have the most specific weather adjustment of any group moving to San Antonio, and it deserves a direct conversation rather than a reassuring deflection.
+Pacific Northwest families have the most specific weather adjustment of any group moving to San Antonio, and it’s worth knowing.

-If you’re in the first camp — if you have been tolerating PNW winters for the summers and the outdoor access — San Antonio’s trade is often welcome.
+If you’re in the first camp, and you’ve been tolerating PNW winters for the summers and the outdoor access, San Antonio’s trade is often welcome.
 The winters here are mild and sunny.
 Rarely below freezing for more than a day or two.
 The spring and fall are excellent.
 The adjustment from gray and damp to warm and dry is, for many PNW transplants, a relief they didn’t fully anticipate.

 What the Hill Country has:

 The Texas Hill Country starts at San Antonio’s edge and runs northwest for hundreds of miles through cedar and live oak terrain over limestone hills.
-The rivers here — the Guadalupe, the Frio, the Medina, the Sabinal — are spring-fed and cold, running clear over limestone beds through canyon scenery that is genuinely beautiful on its own terms.
-Swimming and kayaking on the Guadalupe outside New Braunfels, floating the Frio near Garner State Park, hiking at Enchanted Rock and the Hill Country State Natural Area, cycling the ranch roads through Bandera County — these are real outdoor activities that families do regularly, not weekend destination trips.
+The rivers here are spring-fed and cold, and run through canyon scenery that is just beautiful.
+Swimming and kayaking on the Guadalupe outside New Braunfels, floating the Frio near Garner State Park, hiking at Enchanted Rock and the Hill Country State Natural Area, cycling the ranch roads through Bandera County.
+These are outdoor activities that families in those areas do regularly, not weekend destination trips.

 What the Hill Country doesn’t have:

 Mountains.
 Ocean.
 Old-growth forest.
 Snow.
 Skiing.
-The specific sensory experience of the Pacific Northwest — the smell of fir and cedar after rain, the Cascade or Olympic peaks, the rocky Pacific coastline — does not exist in Texas.
 If those specific things are central to who you are and how you want to live, that is the real trade-off in this move and it’s worth knowing.

 The friendliness catches most PNW buyers off guard.
-Pacific Northwest culture has a reputation for what locals call the “Seattle Freeze” — a polite but reserved social culture that can feel unwelcoming to newcomers.
-San Antonio is the opposite.
-The daily interactions — at the grocery store, with neighbors, in restaurants — are courteous in a way that most PNW transplants find immediately noticeable and, after the initial surprise, deeply welcome.
+The daily interactions at the grocery store, with neighbors, in restaurants, are courteous in a way that most PNW transplants find immediately noticeable and, after the initial surprise, welcome.

 The food and culture scene is more substantial than the reputation suggests.
-San Antonio’s culinary and cultural life is rooted in its Hispanic heritage in ways that have produced something distinctive — not a Houston-scale food scene, but deep, specific, and excellent in its own right.
+San Antonio’s culinary and cultural life is rooted in its Hispanic heritage.
+It’s not a Houston-scale food scene, but deep, specific, and excellent in its own right.
 The diversity of the city means the cultural palette is wide.
-PNW transplants who worried about leaving behind Seattle’s or Portland’s food culture typically find San Antonio more capable than they expected within the first few months.
+PNW families who worried about leaving behind Seattle’s or Portland’s food culture typically find San Antonio more capable than they expected within the first few months.

-The driving culture is the same — just hotter.
+The driving culture is the same, just hotter.
 Like the Pacific Northwest, San Antonio is a car-dependent city.
 You will drive everywhere.
-The difference is that parking is easier, distances within the city are more manageable, and the commute times — while not without congestion — are shorter than Seattle’s on most routes.
+The difference is that parking is easier, distances within the city are more manageable, and the commute times are typically shorter than Seattle’s on most routes.

 HEB.
 Every relocating family mentions it.
 Pacific Northwest families are no different.
 It becomes a loyalty point within months of arriving.

-Where Pacific Northwest Families Land in San Antonio
+Where Pacific Northwest Families Actually End Up in San Antonio

 The conversations I have with buyers coming from Seattle, Portland and the Pacific Northwest areas most often end up in these areas: